GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/06.Yield-Not-to-Temptation/docs.md

 -------------|------------|
 Title | Yield Not to Temptation |
 Key | B♭ Major |
-Titles | Ask the Savior to help you |
+Titles | Ask the Saviour to help you, |
 First Line | Yield not to temptation |
 Author | H. R. P.
 Year | 1908